 [Photos] Corey Taylor and Cherry Bombs at the Rust Belt

-When we announced the CMFT tour was coming to the Quad Cities you jumped on the tickets quick.
+When we announced the CMFT tour was coming to the Quad Cities you jumped on the tickets quickly.
 Hell, you sold out the Saturday night show before it actually went on sale by using our presale code.
-So of course, with a sell out that fast they added a second show for Sunday night.
-Both shows were fantastic, both shows were similar, both shows were different.
+So of course, with a sell-out that fast they added a second show for Sunday night.
+Both shows were fantastic, both shows were similar, and both shows were different.

 Before talking about the actual show I just need to mention again how great it is to hang out with all of you.
-Walking through the crowd and seeing faces I know from our other events and social media reminded me quickly it's about the show, but's it's about watching the show with our rock family.
+Walking through the crowd and seeing faces I know from our other events and social media reminded me quickly it was about the show, but it was about watching the show with our rock family.

 Ok, now for the actual show.
 On Friday (June 11) CMFT was in Detroit.
 Saturday and Sunday he was here in the Quad Cities.
-Both nights you would have thought it was the first show of the tour.
-The energy from all the performers from Cherry Bombs to Corey were top notch all the way through.
-I'd think second night might be down a bit, no it was not.
+On both nights you would have thought it was the first show of the tour.
+The energy from all the performers from Cherry Bombs to Corey was top-notch all the way through.
+I'd think the second night might be down a bit, no it was not.
 It was full CMFT from start to finish.

 The night started with the Cherry Bombs on the stage.
 I don't think the words will do them justice.
 Beautiful, strong, talented, amazing...yeah, I can't describe it.
 All I can do is point you to the pictures below.

 Then came CMFT.
 I could write 1000 words and it wouldn't describe the energy of the night.
 This was the last "pod" style show at The Rust Belt.
-Moving forward for Sevendust, Steel Panther and 3 Doors Down it will be full open.
-But the pods didn't stop the energy as each one was rockin in it's own way.
+Moving forward for Sevendust, Steel Panther, and 3 Doors Down it will be fully open.
+But the pods didn't stop the energy as each one was rockin' in its own way.

 CMFT & Cherry Bombs at The Rust Belt